This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I

 Regular Coffee (in moderation)

 I try and find a new recipe to incorporate into my routine every week.
 I have a few places that I go to when trying to find new recipes to try.
-My favorite place to find recipes is, of course, Pinterest.
-I do have to admit that it can get pretty boring to eat the same things over and over again, which is what happens a lot for breakfast and lunch.
+My favorite place to find recipes is Pinterest.
+If you are looking for healthy recipes, check out my healthy eats board.